skinofstars/skinofstars.github.com/_posts/2013-10-11-irc-viewer-couchdb-knockoutjs.markdown

 ```
 Pretty straight forward JSON eh?

 What you actually find though is that you need to start customising the listing results.
 For example, I wanted to get documents from a specified time period.
-You can do this quite easily in the design view using CouchDB's Futon interface, the phpMyAdmin of CouchDB. - [http://guide.couchdb.org/draft/tour.html](CouchDB getting started guide)
+You can do this quite easily in the design view using CouchDB's Futon interface, the phpMyAdmin of CouchDB. - [CouchDB getting started guide](http://guide.couchdb.org/draft/tour.html)

 I don't want to spend too long talking about designing a view.
 There are some good guides out there, but this is what I used for listings since a certain date.